donnemartin/system-design-primer/solutions/system_design/query_cache/README.md

 **Important: Do not simply jump right into the final design from the initial design!**

-State you would 1) **Benchmark/Load Test**, 2) **Profile** for bottlenecks 3) address bottlenecks while evaluating alternatives and trade-offs, and 4) repeat.
+State you would
+1) **Benchmark/Load Test**,
+2) **Profile** for bottlenecks
+3) address bottlenecks while evaluating alternatives and trade-offs, and
+4) repeat.
 See [Design a system that scales to millions of users on AWS](../scaling_aws/README.md) as a sample on how to iteratively scale the initial design.

 It's important to discuss what bottlenecks you might encounter with the initial design and how you might address each of them.
 For example, what issues are addressed by adding a **Load Balancer** with multiple **Web Servers**?  **CDN**?  **Master-Slave Replicas**?
 What are the alternatives and **Trade-Offs** for each?

+## Step 4 Wrap up

+To summarize, we've designed a key-value cache to save the results of the most recent web server queries.
+We've discussed the high-level design, identified potential bottlenecks, and proposed solutions to address scalability issues.
+Now it is time to align again with the interviewer expectations.
+See if she has any feedback or questions, suggest next steps, improvements, error handling, and monitoring if appropriate.

 We'll introduce some components to complete the design and to address scalability issues.
 Internal load balancers are not shown to reduce clutter.